nahusznaj/nahusznaj.github.io/_posts/learning/2018-07-29-other-sources_2.md

 ## Some sources I want to keep at hand:

-I haven't read these but I want to keep them around as reminders and reference.
+I want to keep these around for reference.

  - Post about encodings by [David C. Zentgraf](http://kunststube.net/encoding/)
  - General resources for machine learning selected by [David Ziganto](https://dziganto.github.io/resources/)